coreos/docs/os/sdk-modifying-coreos.md

 **NOTE**: Do the git configuration as a normal user and not with sudo.

-### Option 1: Using Cork
+### Using Cork

-The `cork` utility, included in the CoreOS [mantle](https://github.com/coreos/mantle) project, can be used to create and work with an SDK chroot.
+The `cork` utility, included in the CoreOS [mantle](https://github.com/coreos/mantle) project, is used to create and work with an SDK chroot.

 In order to use this utility, you must additionally have the [golang](https://golang.org/) toolchain installed and configured correctly.